Best Chase credit cards

 Best for beginners

-Chase Sapphire Preferred benefits and perks including the ability to earn 2x Chase Ultimate Rewards points on travel and dining and one point per dollar on all other purchases.
+The Chase Sapphire Preferred’s benefits and perks include the ability to earn 2x Chase Ultimate Rewards points on all travel and dining and one point per dollar on all other purchases.
 Also, through March 2022 you’ll earn 5x points on Lyft rides.

 This card also comes with primary car rental insurance when you pay for the rental with your card.
 You’ll even get solid trip delay insurance for up to $500 back per ticket on incidentals like transportation, meals and lodging when your trip is delayed more than 12 hours or requires an overnight stay.
 And if your baggage is delayed you’ll be reimbursed up to $100 per day for up to five days for incidental expenses like toiletries and clothing if the delay is longer than 6 hours.

-Sapphire Preferred cardmembers are eligible for at least a complimentary year of DashPass, which normally costs $9.99/month and gets you waived delivery fees on DoorDash orders of $12+ at participating restaurants.
+Sapphire Preferred cardmembers are eligible for at least a complimentary year of DoorDash’s DashPass, which normally costs $9.99/month and gets you waived delivery fees on DoorDash orders of $12+ at participating restaurants, plus reduced service fees.
 You must activate this benefit by Dec.
 31, 2021 to qualify.

 The card has a $95 annual fee.